vasa-develop/ultimate-ipfs-series/ipld-blogs/README.md

 * Run `node named_link.js` to create 2 nodes and linking second node to first node using named link.
 * Run `node nested_data.js` to fetch the value of a node using links.
 * Run `node ipld-blogs.js` to run the medium type publication tutorial.

+## More reading
+Yoy may want to try [these exercises from ProtoSchool](https://proto.school/basics).
+They are about the same topics as here, but explained differently.